 There is a range of other planned-giving options, including:

-- Gifts of tangible personal property — Emerson Hospital accepts gifts such as art, jewelry or antiques that can be sold by the hospital.
+- Gifts of tangible personal property — Emerson Health accepts gifts such as art, jewelry or antiques that can be sold by the foundation.
 You may claim an income tax deduction for the fair market value of the gift if you owned it for more than 12 months; the IRS does require gifts valued at $5,000 or more to be professionally appraised.

 - Gifts of a personal residence or farm with life tenancy — You can transfer the ownership of a residence or farm to Emerson Hospital while retaining use of the property throughout your lifetime.
 You remain responsible for all maintenance and upkeep costs, including insurance and taxes.
 Life tenancy gifts provide an income tax deduction that is less than the full-appraised value of the property, and are based on donors’ life expectancy, estimated useful life of the property, and separate values of the land and buildings.

 - Gifts of life insurance — You can generate federal estate tax benefits and support Emerson Health by naming the hospital as the beneficiary (or co-beneficiary) on an existing life insurance policy.
 You can claim an income tax deduction for the cash surrender value if you make Emerson Health the sole owner of the policy.
 There are also significant benefits to purchasing a new policy through relatively modest annual gifts and naming Emerson Health the beneficiary and owner.
 This will allow you to turn a small annual gift into a large one as well as claim the annual premium amount as a charitable tax deduction.

 Casper Jenney Planned Giving Society